-" beam of the east, rising in a land unknown." " In peace, thou art the gale of spring; in war, the " mountain storm." " Pleasant be thy rest, O lovely " beam, soon hast thou set on our bills!
-The steps " of thy departure were stately, like the moon on " the blue trembling wave.
-But thou hast left us "in darkness, first of the maids of Lutha!-Soon " had thou set.
-Malvina! but thou risest, like the " beam of the east, among the spirits of thy friends, " where they sit in their stormy halls, the chambers " of the thunder."
-This is correct and finely supported.
-But in the following instance, the metaphor, though very beautiful at the beginning, becomes imperfect before it closes, by being improperly mixed with the literal sense.
-"Trathal " went forth with the stream of his people : but " they met a rock; Fingal stood unmoved; broken "they rolled back from his side.
-Nor did they " roll in safety : the spear of the king pursued their " flight."
+"east, rising in a land unknown." " In peace, " thou art the gale of spring; in war, the mountain "storm."
+"Pleasant be thy rest, O lovely beam. " soon hast thou set on our hills!
+The steps of thy "departure were stately, like the moon on the blue "trembling wave.
+But thou hast left us in dark-" ness, first of the maids of Lutha! - Soon hast thou "set, Malvina! but thou risest, like the beam of "the east, among the spirits of thy friends, where "they sit in their stormy halls, the chambers of the "thunder."
+This is correct, and finely supported; but, in the following instance, the metaphor, though very beautiful at the beginning, becomes imperfect before it closes, by being improperly mixed with the literal sense.
+"Trathal went forth with the stream " of his people; but they met a rock: Fingal stood "unmoved; broken they rolled back from his side.
+"Nor did they roll in safety; the spear of the king " pursued their flight."

 The hyperbole is a figure which we might expect to find often employed by Ossian; as the undisciplined imagination of early ages generally prompts exaggeration, and carries its objects to excess; whereas longer experience, and farther progress in the arts of life, chasten men's ideas and expressions.
-Yet Ossian's hyperboles appear not to me, either so frequent or so harsh as might at first have been looked for: an advantage owing no doubt to the more cultivated state in which, as was before shewn. poetry subsisted among the ancient Celtæ, than among most other barbarons nations.
+Yet Ossian's hyperboles appear not to me, either so frequent or so harsh as might at first have been looked for; an advantage owing no doubt to the more cultivated state, in which, as was before shewn, poetry subsisted among the ancient Celtæ, than among most other barbarous nations.
 One of the most exaggerated descriptions in the whole work, is what meets us at the beginning of Fingal, where the scout makes his report to Cuthullin of the landing of the foe.
-But this is so far from deserving censure that it merits praise, as being on that occasion, natural and proper.
-The scout arrives, trembling and full of fears; and it is well known.

-that no passion disposes men to hyperbolize more than terror.
-It both annihilates themselves in their own apprelension, and magnifies every object which they view through the medium of a troubled imagination.
-Hence all those indistinct images of formidable greatness, the natural marks of a disturbed and confused mind, which occur in Moran's description of Swaran's appearance, and in his relation of the conference which they held together; not unlike the report, which the affrighted Jewish spies made to their leader of the land of Canaan.

-"The land through which we have gone to search "It, is a land that eateth up the inhabitants thereofy in the search of the search

-"and all the people that we saw in it, are men of "a great stature: and there saw we giants, the sons "of Anak, which come of the giants; and we were "in our own sight as grasshoppers, and so were "we in their sight."
+But this is so far from deserving censure that it merits praise, as being, on that occasion, natural and proper.
+The scout arrives, trembling and full of fears; and it is well known, that no passion disposes men to hyperbolize more than terror.
+It both annihilates themselves in their own apprehension, and magnifies every object which they view through the medium of a troubled imagination.
+Hence all those indistinct images of formidable greatness, the natural marks of a disturbed and confused mind. which occur in Moran's description of Swaran's appearance, and in his relation of the conference which they held together; not unlike the report, which the affrighted Jewish spies made to their leader of the land of Canaan.
+"The land through which we have "gone to search it, is a land that eateth up the in-"habitants thereof; and all the people that we saw "in it, are men of a great stature: and there saw "we giants, the sons of Anak, which come of the "giants; and we were in our own sight as grass-"hoppers, and so were we in their sight."\